 The House of Representatives is the lower house of the U.S. Congress.
 It has 435 members who serve two-year terms.
 Membership in the House is apportioned according to the population of each state as determined in the Decennial Census.
 The House is primarily responsible for budgetary and domestic matters.

 Senate and House documents and reports from 1817-1980 are available in the U.S. Congressional Serial Set (UHM login required).
 Selected volumes of the Serial Set covering 1900-present are available in print.
 Documents and reports issued from 1980-present are available in print or microfiche (Y 1) or online through Govinfo.
+Many serial set documents are also in HathiTrust.

 The Senate journal lists the actions taken on the floor of the Senate.
 1953-1981 is available in U.S. Congressional Serial Set (UHM login required) and 1981-2014 is available in HeinOnline (UHM login required).
 We have printed journals covering 1979-1996 and 2006-present (call no. XJS) and journals in microfiche covering 1789-1978 (CIS Senate Journals).
 Older issues (1789-1875) are also available online from the Library of Congress.